 Horseback riders may use public roadways.
 The exceptions are controlled-access highways and most expressways.
 Horseback riders must ride in the same direction as other traffic and as far to the right as possible.
-Never sound a horn when near a horse or other livestock as the sound may frighten it and cause a crash.
+Never sound a horn when near a horse or other livestock, as the sound may frighten it and cause a crash.
 When meeting or passing a horseback rider, do so with caution and be prepared to stop.

-- Chapter 5 Study Questions - 1.
-When motorists are turning right and a bicyclist is approaching on the right, they should let the bicyclist go through the intersection first before making a right turn. □ True □ False 2.
-A driver does not need to allow as much distance when following a motorcycle as when following a car.
-True False 3.
-Motorcyclists are entitled to use the full width of a traffic lane; therefore, a driver should pass a motorcycle the same way a driver would pass another vehicle. ☐ True ☐ False 4.
-When following a truck at night, it is important for drivers to dim their vehicle's headlights. $\hfill \hfill \h$ 5.
-When approaching a disabled pedestrian using a guide dog, white cane or other assistive device, a driver should yield the right of way. ☐ True ☐ False 6.
-When opening your driver's side door in a road with oncoming vehicle and bicycle traffic, you should: a.
-Open the vehicle door by reaching across with your right hand to get a better view of the vehicle and bicycle traffic approaching from behind. b.
-Open the vehicle door only when it does not interfere with the vehicle and bicycle traffic approaching from behind. c.
-Open the vehicle door with your left hand and then check for oncoming vehicle and bicycle traffic. d.
+1. When motorists are turning right and a bicyclist is approaching on the right, they should let the bicyclist go through the intersection first before making a right turn. \Box True \Box False 2.
+A driver does not need to allow as much distance when following a motorcycle as when following a car. $\hfill True \qquad \hfill False$ 3.
+Motorcyclists are entitled to use the full width of a traffic lane; therefore, a driver should pass a motorcycle the same way a driver would pass another vehicle. \Box True \Box False 4.
+When following a truck at night, it is important for drivers to dim their vehicle's headlights. ☐ True ☐ False 5.
+When approaching a disabled pedestrian using a guide dog, white cane, or other assistive device, a driver should yield the right of way.
+True False 6.
+When opening your driver's side door on a road with oncoming vehicle and bicycle traffic, you should: a.
+Open the vehicle door by reaching across with your right hand to get a better vie of the vehicle and bicycle traffic approaching from behind.

+traffic approaching from behind.

+b.
+Open the vehicle door only when it does not interfere with the vehicle and bicycle

+- 1. c.
+Open the vehicle door with your left hand and then check for oncoming vehicle and bicycle traffic. - d.
 Both a and b.